 To ensure test security and protect the integrity of CAASPP and ELPAC tests, local educational agencies (LEAs) are randomly selected for test security audits each administration year.
 LEAs that are selected for a test security audit will be contacted by Intouch Insight to schedule a site visit.
-Preview the interview questions that will be asked during the audit on the CAASPP and ELPAC Test Security Auditor Questionnaire (Posted 07/21/21).
+Test administrators, test examiners, or other staff involved with testing should not be made aware of the audit.
+Preview the interview questions that will be asked during the audit on the CAASPP and ELPAC Test Security Auditor Questionnaire (Posted 08/03/22).

 Security and Test Administration Incident Reporting System (STAIRS)/Appeals Process for Summative Assessments

 The online STAIRS/Appeals process, available in the Test Operations Management System (TOMS) , must be used by LEA CAASPP coordinators and CAASPP test site coordinators to report a test security incident or other testing issue that interferes with the administration and completion of the assessment.

 After the incident is reported, TOMS will immediately prompt the filing of an Appeal, if that is the appropriate action.
 A system email will be sent that describes the submittal and includes the case number that can be used for searches in TOMS.
 This email will be sent to the submitter (and to the LEA CAASPP coordinator, if the form is submitted by the CAASPP test site coordinator).
 Ensure that communications generated by the email address ca email@example.com are not automatically sent to a junk mail or spam folder.